Artwork shows an illustrated row of different people from the waist up

 Dementia diagnosis

 An accurate and timely diagnosis of dementia is the first step to getting the right help and support.
 The recorded prevalence of dementia in York is lower than both regional and national rates.
-This does not necessarily mean there are fewer people living with dementia and it does not include people who are yet to receive a diagnosis.
+This does not necessarily mean there are fewer people living with dementia and is does not include people who are yet to receive a diagnosis.

-There are different measures to look at when reviewing provision of dementia services in York:
+There are different measures to look at when reviewing provision of dementia services in York.

 Estimated diagnosis rate in people aged 65 years and over

 The diagnosis rate is calculated by dividing the number of people with a dementia diagnosis by the total estimated number of people living with dementia.
 In 2023, this rate was statistically worse than rates in England.
-However, data from the other four years shows that York rates of diagnosis are significantly below the national average at 56.1%.
+However, data from the other 4 years shows that York rates of diagnosis are significantly below the national average at 56.1%.

 Dementia prevalence in people aged 65 years and over